Gelbpunkt/tokio-websockets/README.md

 Feature flags in tokio-websockets are added to allow tailoring it to your needs.

 - The `simd` feature flag is deprecated and has no effect.
 SIMD support is detected at runtime now rather than opting in at compile time
-- The `nightly` feature when using a nightly compiler will enable AVX512, NEON (on 32-bit ARM) or AltiVec accelerated masking
+- The `nightly` feature when using a nightly compiler will enable AVX512, NEON (on 32-bit ARM), AltiVec or IBM z13 vector facilities accelerated masking
 - `client` enables a tiny client implementation
 - `server` enables a tiny server implementation